 - This diagram shows cases for motors with standard Japanese domestic specifications.
-Please consult with us for motors with overseas specifications. - For brake types, see Table 1-1 on P6. - Brake action delay time is different between normal and guick-braking circuits. - Table 7-2 on P51 shows action delay time.
-Choose the circuit that matches work requirements. - Use a quick-braking circuit to improve hoisting equipment and stopping precision. - Use a quick-braking circuit when a phase-advancing capacitor is mounted. - For information on electromagnetic contactors and varistors for quick-braking circuits, see Table 6-5 on P46. - Always use the inverter's power source side for the brake power source. - Match the opening and closing of the brake circuit's electromagnetic contactor to the timing of the inverter control.

-- A rectifier for SB-004 is placed separately.
+Please consult with us for motors with overseas specifications. - For brake types, see Table 1-1 on P6. - Table 7-2 on P31 shows action delay time. - Always use the inverter's power source side for the brake power source. - Match the opening and closing of the brake circuit's electromagnetic contactor to the timing of the inverter control. - A rectifier is built-in the brake unit.